Non-Locality in Interactive Proofs: Conclusions and Future Work

+$\mathbf{MIP}$ is cryptographic. $\mathbf{NEXP}$ is complexity theoretic.
+Although there exists a non-adaptive MIP which accepts NEXP (resolving the complexity of $\mathbf{MIP}$ and avoiding contamination), there seems to be a bit of an unexplored dimension on the zero-knowledge (cryptographic) side of things.
+LE-MIPs accomplishes two things: it makes explicit that non-adaptive verifiers are not necessary to avoid contamination, and it induces the question of non-locality with respect to zero-knowledge.
+We close with four open questions.

-First, although protocol \ref{IsolatingZKMIP} is a \emph{local} LE-MIP, the only known ways of simulating the transcript are to give the simulators some kind of non-local resource such as a PR box (or a fully signaling box, but that is not necessary).
-We do not know whether it is possible to simulate protocol \ref{IsolatingZKMIP} with \emph{local} simulators, but we are unable to show this to be impossible.
+First, although the provers and verifiers of protocol \ref{IsolatingZKMIP} are local, the simulators are not -- they use PR-boxes.
+We do not know whether it is possible to simulate protocol \ref{IsolatingZKMIP} with \emph{local} simulators.
+In fact, we conjecture that there does not exist a $\mathbf{ZK}^{\emptyset}\mathbf{MIP}^{\emptyset}_{\emptyset}$ protocol for any $\mathbf{NEXP}$-complete language.